eet1bfwn/OTUS-practice/labs/lab03/readme.md

 In Part 2, you will configure and verify a DHCPv4 Server on R1.
 The DHCPv4 server will service two subnets, Subnet A and Subnet C.

 ### Step 1: Configure R1 with DHCPv4 pools for the two supported subnets.
-Only the DHCP Pool for subnet A is
+Only the DHCP Pool for subnet A is given below

 a.
 Exclude the first five useable addresses from each address pool.